1. Home

 There are various tools in requirements management or requirements engineering.
 Here is a small list of tools without any claim to completeness or evaluation:

-Of course, the list can easily be extended, especially since there are numerous products that are used in organisations for working with requirements (e.g. MS Excel, MS Word or Jira), but originally have a different marketing focus.
+Of course, the list can easily be extended, especially since there are numerous products that are used in organisations for working with requirements (e.g. MS Excel or MS Word), but originally have a different marketing focus.

 Download the Requirements Engineering Whitepaper for free now.